skynyrd/cikilop/README.md

 ```

 Cikilop is a simple and easy to use mongo migration tool that encourages you to write your migration scripts in Python.
-All you need is docker.
+All you need is docker (or python 3.6).

 ### Usage